Table of contents

 - What if I have to interrupt my studies?

 - May I attend just one or a few courses instead of the entire DAS Work+Health?

 - How am I as a DAS Work+Health student represented in these boards?

 What is a DAS?

 The DAS as an academic grade stands for „Diploma of Advanced Studies“.
 The Diploma of Advanced Studies (DAS) is a postgraduate grade.
 In Switzerland, a DAS reflects 30 ECTS credits, equaling minimum of 900 hours of student’s workload.

 What is the DAS Work+Health?

-The DAS Work+Health is an interdisciplinary postgraduate program with specialization in either Occupational Medicine, Occupational Hygiene or Organizational Health Development.
-In two years’ time, you learn and exercise together with your colleagues of your and the other two specializations to become an acknowledged work and health specialist.
-The DAS Work+Health comprises of total eight common modules, 4 to 5 specialization modules and a concluding interdisciplinary group project.
-Each module starts with a pre-assignment, followed by the campus phase, and a concluding exam.
+The DAS Work+Health is an interdisciplinary postgraduate program with specialization in either Occupational Medicine or Occupational Hygiene.
+In two years’ time, you learn and exercise together with your colleagues of your and the other specialization to become an acknowledged work and health specialist.
+The DAS Work+Health comprises of total ten common modules, 5 specialization modules and a concluding interdisciplinary group project.
+Each module starts with a pre-assignment, followed by the campus phase and a concluding exam.

 How is the DAS Work+Health useful for me?